achubaty/rocker-files/README.md

 Additionally, the following optional arguments can be specified:

 - `USERNAME` specifies a specific username (default: `rstudio`);

+When launching an instance of the container:

+- a custom `PASSWORD` can be specified and local input and output directories can be mounted;
 - `USERID` and `GROUPID` specify the user and group ids, respectively, and can be specified to ensure user permissions of the container match those of the mounted volume (defaults: `1000`) (see <https://rocker-project.org/images/versioned/rstudio.html#userid-and-groupid>);

-When launching an instance of the container, a custom `PASSWORD` can be specified and local input and output directories can be mounted.

 ##### Usage